apache/accumulo-website/pages/how-to-contribute.md

 Accumulo uses GitHub issues to track bugs and features.
 Each git repository has its own issues.
-In GitHub pull request are issues, therefore creating an issue before a pull request is not required.
-There are situation where creating an issue first makes sense and those where it does not.
-Contributors can make this decision with each contribution.
-If unsure, then create an issue.
-CONTRIBUTING.md in each repository may contain information about issues specific to it.
-If you need help finding an issue to work on, check out the [open issues labeled 'help wanted'][helpwanted] or [contact us][contact].
+In GitHub pull request are issues, therefore creating an issue before a pull request is optional.
+If unsure wether to start with an issue or pull request, then create an issue.
+For each repository, CONTRIBUTING.md may contain information about issues specific to it.
+If you need help finding an issue to work on, check out the [open issues labeled 'helpwanted'][helpwanted] or [contact us][contact].

 Accumulo previously used [JIRA] for issue tracking, but is now transitioning to GitHub issues.
 All new issues should be opened in GitHub.
 Existing issues in